c2h2/proxmox_lxc_docker_cuda/README.md

 # proxmox_lxc_docker_cuda
-notes of install and run cuda on docker within lxc and proxmox.
+Notes of install and run cuda on docker within lxc and proxmox.

 ````
 +--------------------------------------------------+